 After your picnic

 - Wrap food well: Recycled aluminum foil and reusable BPA-free food containers come in handy at the end of a picnic.
-Be sure to take some along.
+Even better, try some totally reusable food wraps.

 - Take it with you: Make sure to take along a few garbage bags just for this issue.
 Don’t pollute nature.
 When the fun is over, put out all fires, pack up and haul out all your picnic trash; and that includes food.
 Human leftovers are no good for animals.